solana-foundation/solana-improvement-documents/proposals/0053-quic-turbine.md

 ## Drawbacks

 Obviously QUIC will add extra overheads compared to a bare UDP implementation.
-We expects these overheads will be mitigated by using a large enough connection-cache to reuse the same connections and minimize handshake costs.
+We expect these overheads will be mitigated by using a large enough connection-cache to reuse the same connections and minimize handshake costs.